Tectonic weapon: Concept

 Theoretically, a tectonic weapon functions by creating a powerful charge of elastic energy in the form of deformed volume of the Earth's crust in a region of tectonic activity.
 This then becomes an earthquake once triggered by a nuclear explosion in the epicenter or a vast electric pulse.

 While a nuclear explosion can trigger an earthquake within a few tens of kilometers, earthquakes induced by explosions have been much smaller than the explosion.
 A study on possible correlation between large nuclear tests at the Nevada Test Site and earthquakes hundreds of kilometers away in California found no peaks in seismicity at the times of the explosions.

 The 1968 one-megaton underground nuclear test Faultless caused clearly visible surface slip up to 40 km away.
 The United States Geological Survey stated that it produced fresh fault rupture some 1,200 meters long.
-It has been suggested that a 1998 earthquake in Afghanistan was triggered by thermonuclear tests that had been conducted at test sites in Indian and Pakistan two to twenty days before; however, the USGS concluded from the data that "there is no evidence of a causal connection between the nuclear testing and the large earthquake in Afghanistan and it is pure coincidence that they occurred near in time and location".
+It has been suggested that a 1998 earthquake in Afghanistan was triggered by thermonuclear tests that had been conducted at test sites in India and Pakistan two to twenty days before; however, the USGS concluded from the data that "there is no evidence of a causal connection between the nuclear testing and the large earthquake in Afghanistan and it is pure coincidence that they occurred near in time and location".